shadmansaleh/IRC.nvim/README.md

 used by the UI.
 Once there is a UI you won't need these :)

 ### Supported commands:
-- join
+- join aliased j
-- part
+- part aliased p
-- msg
+- msg  aliased m
 - nick
 - quit